Tom-v-G/Vulkan-Rendering-Engine/README.md

 ### A simple rendering engine based on the [Rust Vulkan Tutorial](https://kylemayes.github.io/vulkanalia/introduction.html).

-Currently the program will display four rotating 'Viking Rooms' with different opacities.
+Currently the program will display up to four rotating 'Viking Rooms' with different opacities.
+The amount can be changed by pressing the left and right arrow keys
 <img width="907" height="638" alt="image" src="https://github.com/user-attachments/assets/75ac6c83-1964-42fe-90d7-b0159a6307e4" />

 ### TODOS